ArduPilot/ardupilot_wiki/common/source/docs/common-gps-septentrio.rst

 - GPS_INJECT_TO,127

 Note:
-Baud rate is auto-negotiated by the Ardupilot firmware, and might get set to something different than the 115200 baud.
+Baud rate is auto-negotiated by the ArduPilot firmware, and might get set to something different than the 115200 baud.

 Video including setup instructions
 ==================================